raspberrypilearning/solar-system-simulator/en/step_2.md

 A dictionary in Python stores pairs of **keys** and **values**.

 Keys and values can be almost any value you can store in Python.
-Although neither lists nor dictionaries can be keys.
+Although lists and dictionaries cannot be keys.

-You can use a key to get its connected value.
+You can use a key to get its associated value.

 To make a dictionary, you use curly brackets `{}`, with `key: value` pairs inside.
 A pair is a key, followed by a colon (`:`), followed by the value connected to that key.
 For example: